 Duration: 4 hours

-Available on weekends only, the Wind Cave tour can be combined with a visit to the colourful and entertaining Serikin Border Market.
+Available on weekends only, the tour can be combined with a visit to the colourful and entertaining Serikin Border Market.
 Check out our Serikin Border Market tour here.
-Includes an English-speaking representative, entrance fees, drinking water and return transportation.
+Includes an English-speaking guide, entrance fees, drinking water and return transportation.

 Duration: 6 hours